MicrosoftDocs/dataexplorer-docs/data-explorer/web-share-queries.md

 ## Link, query, results to clipboard

-To copy a link to share with others, the text of the query, and the results of the query, do the following:
+To copy a link to share with others, the text of the query, and the results of the query, follow these steps:

 1. In the query window, select the query that you want to share.